-It makes no sense, in the context of Maltkiln, to be closing down teaching facilities at the school which will be responsible for educating pupils from NYC’s flagship development.
+It makes no sense, in the context of Maltkiln, to be closing down teaching facilities at the school which will be responsible for educating pupils from North Yorkshire Council’s flagship development.
 How will the new settlement be an “exemplar” if it not only doesn’t have its own secondary school, but can’t offer sixth from education to its residents at even the school they have to travel several miles to attend?

 We note the reasons given to support the proposed closure.
 They seem to amount to this: